 Petunias may also protect potatoes from certain pests by confusing them with their strong fragrance so that the insects can't find their target crop.

 What can you not plant next to potatoes?

-Cucumbers can make potatoes more susceptible to blight and, along with other members of the cucurbit family, such as squash, can also compete for the same nutrients.
+It's not advisable to grow cucumbers as potato companion plants as they can make potatoes more susceptible to blight and, along with other members of the cucurbit family, such as squash, can also compete for the same nutrients.